Kate BystrovaKB

 Advertorial vs editorial

 Editorial is the good guy to advertorial's baddie.
-That's an over simplification, sure, but it's not that much of a stretch since editorial earns its place in a publication while advertorial buys it.
+That's an oversimplification, sure, but it's not that much of a stretch since editorial earns its place in a publication while advertorial buys it.
 It's like the Jack to advertorial's Caledon Hockley, if you squint and use your imagination.

 The biggest difference between the two is that advertorial is paid content, while editorial is earned content.
+Speaking of which, you want to earn some content?
+Why not try reaching out to some journalists with a shiny free Prezly trial?

 Prezly – software for modern PR teams